Ewashere0/OasisPro/README.md

 ====================================TESTING=================================================
 All test scenarios work, refer to traceability matrix (page 17) and testing (page 26) in the document for detailed information about testing.
+To run program, open project in QT ide on comp3004 virtual machine and select the run button.

 ====================================CONTRIBUTIONS================================================
 Refer to page 25 of document to see contributions for each team member.